Model selection searches for the neural network architecture with the best generalization properties.

-The objective of model selection is to find the network architecture with the best generalization properties, that is, that which minimizes the error on the selected instances of the data set (the selection error).
+That is, the process that minimizes the error on the selected instances of the data set (the selection error).

-Two frequent problems in designing a neural network are called underfitting and overfitting.
-The best generalization is achieved by using a model with the most appropriate complexity to produce a good data fit.
+The best generalization is achieved using a model with the most appropriate complexity to produce a good data fit.

 To illustrate underfitting and overfitting, consider the following data set.
-It consists of data taken from a sine function to which white noise has been added.
+It consists of data from a sine function to which white noise has been added.

 The error of a neural network on the training instances of the data set is called the training error.
 Similarly, the error on the selected instances is called the selection error.

-The following figure shows the training (blue) and selection (orange) errors as a function of the neural network complexity,
+The following figure shows the training (blue) and selection (orange) errors as a function of the neural network complexity, represented by the number of hidden neurons.

 Growing neurons